tj330/Campus-Wallet-Service/README.md

 # Campus Wallet Service

-A Spring Boot 3 REST API for managing campus wallet accounts, store payments, and transaction history for students.
+A Spring Boot REST API that provides a secure campus wallet system for students, campus stores, and administrators.

-## Current Features
+## Project overview

+Campuses often need a controlled way for students to make purchases inside campus without relying on cash for every transaction.
+Students need a wallet balance they can use at approved stores, while administrators need a way to manage student accounts, register stores, and review wallet activity.

+This service solves that problem by exposing secured REST APIs for wallet operations, student management, store management, and transaction history.

+Campus Wallet Service is built as a Spring Boot 3 backend with:

+- PostgreSQL persistence for runtime data
-- Student, Store, and Transaction entities using Spring Data JPA
+- Spring Data JPA entities for students, stores, and transactions
+- Stateless JWT authentication
-- CRUD APIs for students and stores
+- Role-based access control for admins and students
-- Wallet operations for deposit, withdraw, store payment, balance check, and transaction history
+- Wallet operations with transaction records
-- PostgreSQL runtime database configuration
-- H2 test database configuration
-- DTOs for API request and response payloads
-- Centralized exception handling
-- Swagger/OpenAPI documentation
+- Swagger/OpenAPI documentation for API exploration
-- Stateless JWT authentication with role-based authorization
-- Admin and Student in-memory users for local development
-- Wallet amount validation for positive finite values
+- H2-backed tests for validation

+The API is designed around a simple workflow: authenticate, manage campus data, perform wallet operations, and inspect balances or transaction history.

+## Core Capabilities

+- Admins can create, view, update, and delete students.
+- Admins can create, view, update, and delete stores.
+- Admins and students can access wallet operations.
+- Wallet users can deposit, withdraw, pay stores, check balance, and view transaction history.
+- Wallet mutation requests reject missing, zero, negative, NaN, and infinite amounts.
+- Every deposit, withdrawal, and payment creates a transaction record.

-## Security
+## Authentication and Authorization

-The API uses JWT bearer authentication.
-Basic auth is disabled.
+The service uses JWT bearer authentication.
+Basic authentication is disabled.

+Public endpoints:

+- `POST /auth/login`
+- `/swagger-ui/**`
+- `/swagger-ui.html`
+- `/api-docs`

 Default local users: